OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 <img src="docs/screenshots/OffsetPage.png" width="600" alt="Space Offsets Page">

 Allows users to temporarily move and rotate the center of the playspace.
-This allows to reach interaction elements that are just outside our real-world walls or otherwise inaccessible (e.g. when your playspace is smaller than the recommended one).
+This allows reaching interaction elements that are just outside our real-world walls or otherwise inaccessible (e.g. when your playspace is smaller than the recommended one).
 Can also be used to discover the terrors that lie outside of the intended playspace (ever wondered what's behind the door in The Lab?).

 - **Adjust Chaperone**: When enabled, the chaperone bounds stay accurate even when the playspace is moved or rotated (so noone gets hurt).
 Depending on chaperone mode this may or may not adjust with height.
 - **Seated Recenter**: When clicked, applies the current location and angle of the headset to the offsets such that the user is brought to a centered position.
 Also applies the current headset height to the default seated height (not visible in offsets).
 This action will also be activated automatically when a seated application sends a reset center command. *Note: This button is only visible when running seated applications.*